rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

                    </n0>
 ```

+Question: Could a metric be defined in order to classify node trees?
+this metric could then be used to estimate a document's "quality".

+* How much content (in terms of nodes) per section?
+* Are the sections in general overloaded, or barely filled?
+* Few sections with almost all content, or evenly distributed?
+* Is the tree's height map smooth or steep?

 **Memory hook**
-The outline depth is similar to stacking wood planks:
-The greater the value, the smaller the length.
+The height map is similar to stacking wood planks: The greater the value, the
+shorter the wood plank.
+Similar to that, the horizontal cross sections of a
+mountain decreases in size/surface the higher that cross section is located.